Clogging, Cajun, swing, Latin, recreational ballroom

 For five years, Jerry was a dancer and served two years as ballet master for the AMAN Folk Ensemble (aka, AMAN International Music and Dance Company) of Los Angeles, California.
 Jerry choreographed the energetic, show-stopping "Clogging Suite" for AMAN with which for more than 25 years the ensemble closed its shows.

-Jerry has been artistic and managing director for Dobre of Eugene, Oregon; Khadra of San Francisco; and Appalachian Celebration Co. (based in SF, but toured the mid-west).
+Jerry, who is married to Jill, has been artistic and managing director for Dobre of Eugene, Oregon; Khadra of San Francisco; and Appalachian Celebration Co. (based in SF, but toured the mid-west).
 He has choreographed and taught workshops in American and European dances for ensembles throughout the U.S. as well as in Europe, Russia, and Taiwan.
 His choreographies of American dances for Khadra, Westwind, Jubilee, and Łowiciania of San Francisco and Radost of Seattle have won awards and acclaim in European festivals.
 He has also directed many folk and ethnic events, including the California Kolo Festival, the San Francisco Ethnic Dance Festival, and the annual World Cultures Dance and Music Concert at San Francisco State University.
 Jerry also produced folk dance shows for Educational television in Georgia, Alabama, and Florida.
 He served on the board and as president of the Congress On Research in Dance (CORD) for six years.

 Prior to his long career in dance, Jerry was a biology and science teacher, coach and athletic director, semi-pro football player, professional actor, reporter for radio and newspapers, and a minister for the Baptist and later the Unitarian churches.